lillianlakes/credit-card-fraud-detection/README.md

 ![Bar Chart showing the Top 12 Countries with the Most Transactions](images/countries_with_most_transactions.jpg)

-I delved deepr into the analysis of countries by looking at the likelihood of fraud by country for the top 12 countries with the most transactions. **Of the top 12, Canada has the most fraudulent transactions & the United States has high fraud levels**.
+I delved deeper into the analysis of countries by looking at the likelihood of fraud by country for the top 12 countries with the most transactions. **Of the top 12, Canada has the most fraudulent transactions, and the United States has high fraud levels**.

 ![Bar Chart showing the Likelihood of Fraud by Country](images/fraud_by_country.jpg)